-Birgitta Flick is an improviser and composer from Berlin.
-Educated as saxophonist at Jazz-Institut Berlin (UdK/HfM “Hanns Eisler”, BA) and in composition at the Royal College of Music in Stockholm (MA), she works internationally as a freelance musician with her own groups based in Berlin, Stockholm and New York City and collaborates as a composer with ensembles such as LUX:NM (DE) or choirs such as VoNo (SE, cond.
-Lone Larsen), Musa Horti (BE, cond.
-Peter Dejans) or the youth choir of Berlin’s Staatsoper (DE, cond.
-Konstanze Löwe).
+Birgitta Flick is an improviser, composer and artistic researcher from Berlin who is particularly interested in the interplay between notation and improvisation, as well as in exploring collaborative creative working methods.
+Educated as saxophonist at Jazz-Institut Berlin (UdK/HfM “Hanns Eisler”, B of Mus.Ed.) and in composition at the Royal College of Music in Stockholm (M. Mus), she works internationally as a freelance musician with her own groups based in Berlin, Stockholm, Vienna, and New York City.
+She composes for and with chamber ensembles such as LUX:NM (DE) and choirs and vocal ensembles such as VoNo (SE, cond.
+Lone Larsen) and the youth choir of Berlin’s Staatsoper (DE, cond.
+Konstanze Löwe), as well as on commission by festivals such as Tage Alter Musik Schwerin (DE), or institutions such as Initiative Musik gGmbH (DE).

-With a great interest in interdisciplinary work, she developed with Milana Novčić, Nina Perovic and Thomas van Walle the audiovisual performance Reconnecting (with) Traces for the Moderna Galerija, Muzeji i galerije Podgorice, Montenegro, in 2023.
-She also explores the relations between sound and movement within projects such as the Berlin-based improvisation lab by GlädjeCollective with dancers Oktavia Zoë Vöhringer, Cecilia Nuria Gil Mariño and Lucía Rosso between 2020-2021 or in the new trio with Vienna-based artists Sylvia Bruckner (piano) and Christa Stöffelbauer (dance).
+With a great interest in interdisciplinary work, she has developed with Milana Novčić, Nina Perovic and Thomas van Walle the audiovisual performance Reconnecting (with) Traces for the Moderna Galerija, Muzeji i galerije Podgorice, Montenegro, in 2023.
+Also, she explores the relations between sound and movement within projects such as h a n d m a d e r e s o n a n c es with Vienna-based artists Sylvia Bruckner (piano) and Christa Stöffelbauer (dance), as well as the improvisation lab GlädjeCollective with dancers Oktavia Zoë Vöhringer, Cecilia Nuria Gil Mariño and Lucía Rosso between 2020–2021 in Berlin.

-Birgitta Flick also is a sought-after pedagogue for subjects related to saxophone, improvisation, composition, music theory and ensemble playing, with a broad teaching experience on beginner’s, intermediate and professional level, ranging from regular freelance teaching at communal music schools such as Musikschule CityWest in Berlin (since 2015) to academic guest lectures or workshops at institutions such as mdw, Vienna (2024), the music department at Hunter College in New York City (2022), or HfMT Rostock (2014).
+Birgitta Flick is a sought-after pedagogue for subjects related to saxophone, improvisation, composition, music theory and ensemble playing on beginner’s, intermediate and professional level.
+Her teaching experience ranges from regular freelance teaching and workshops at municipal music schools such as currently Musikschule CityWest in Berlin to academic guest lectures or workshops at academic institutions such as the music department at Hunter College in New York City.

-Furthermore, Birgitta Flick is very experienced in transcribing music and in music engraving.
+Furthermore, Birgitta Flick is profoundly skilled in transcribing and engraving music.
 More information and work samples on request.

-Birgitta Flick is a member of IMPRA (Sweden).
+Birgitta Flick is a member of IMPRA (Sweden), Deutsche Jazzunion and IG Jazz (Germany).

 Listen to Birgitta Flick‘s music on the individual project websites, the “Music&Media” page or on: